SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 all.
 It would be more helpful if we could get data from all of our tests every time they’re run, since the more information we have, the faster we’re likely to be able to track down bugs.
-It would also be helpful to have some kind of summary report: if our set of test - known as a **test suite** - includes thirty or forty tests (as it well might for a more complex function or library), we’d like to know how many passed or failed.
+It would also be helpful to have some kind of summary report: if our set of tests - known as a **test suite** - includes thirty or forty tests (as it well might for a more complex function or library), we’d like to know how many passed or failed.